candranaradhipa/Forklift-and-Line-Following-Robot/README.md

 #### Laser Cutting
 <img width="459.2" height="816" alt="20231120_145343" src="https://github.com/user-attachments/assets/7eff5077-ee79-4fad-95fa-be79ca7de579" />

+Due to GitHub's file size limitations, the project files have been uploaded to [Google Drive](https://drive.google.com/drive/folders/1FPVimtD9b8ttk-RFd2ZUUYt0dnfM8Jfg) and can be accessed.

 > ### Electrical <a name = 'elecs'></a>
 The electrical design phase focused on integrating all electronic components through jumper-wire connections on a mini breadboard.
 The Arduino Uno served as the central controller, managing communication and data exchange between the system components.
 Before being implemented on the physical prototype, the electronic circuit was first validated using Proteus simulation software to verify the functionality, connectivity, and overall performance of each component.
 Once the simulation results were satisfactory, the circuit was assembled and integrated into the robot prototype.